samuelryc/iso_3166-1_codes/README.md

 # ISO 3166-1 alpha-2 codes

 ISO 3166-1 alpha-2 are two-letter country codes that represent countries.
-In this repository, you will find the two letter codes paired with their respective complete country names in various programming languages.
+In this repository, you will find the two letter codes paired with their respective complete country names in various languages.

-## Languages and formats
+## Languages
 JSON, PHP, Python

 ## Sources